 TCM has entered into an agreement with Sustainalytics for the screening of the portfolios of the TCM equity funds on ESG criteria (UN Global Compact and Controversial Weapons).

-Currently the fund has 38 stocks in portfolio, spread over 7 different countries.
-The countries with the largest weightings are now Egypt (28.09%), Nigeria (19.44%), Morocco (15.16%) and South Africa (14.62%).
-In these markets we currently find the most interesting high dividend stocks, which meet our quality requirements.
-The country weightings are thus mainly determined by the relative attractiveness of the market as a whole relative to other countries.
-Consequently, the fund differs significantly from the benchmark.
+The fund currently has positions in 35 shares, divided into 7 different countries.
+The countries with the greatest weightings are now Egypt (28.09%), Nigeria (24.43%), Morocco (14.75%) and Kenya (14.01%).
+In these markets there are currently the most interesting high dividend shares that meet the quality requirements.
+Thus, the weighting of a country is mainly determined by the relative attractiveness of the market relative to the other countries.
+The fund can thus deviate significantly from the benchmark.